Complications of traumatic brain injury: Physical complications

 Pain, especially headache, is a common complication following a TBI.
 Being unconscious and lying still for long periods can cause blood clots to form (deep venous thrombosis), which can cause pulmonary embolism.
 Other serious complications for patients who are unconscious, in a coma, or in a vegetative state include pressure sores, pneumonia or other infections, and progressive multiple organ failure.

 The risk of post-traumatic seizures increases with severity of trauma (image at right) and is particularly elevated with certain types of brain trauma such as cerebral contusions or hematomas.
 As many as 50% of people with penetrating head injuries will develop seizures.
 People with early seizures, those occurring within a week of injury, have an increased risk of post-traumatic epilepsy (recurrent seizures occurring more than a week after the initial trauma) though seizures can appear a decade or more after the initial injury and the common seizure type may also change over time.
 Generally, medical professionals use anticonvulsant medications to treat seizures in TBI patients within the first week of injury only and after that only if the seizures persist.

+Coagulopathy after a TBI can appear, due to specific biochemical processes, which can in turn lead to further serious complications, such as progressive hemorrhagic injury.

 Neurostorms may occur after a severe TBI.
 The lower the Glasgow Coma Score (GCS), the higher the chance of Neurostorming.
 Neurostorms occur when the patient's Autonomic Nervous System (ANS), Central Nervous System (CNS), Sympathetic Nervous System (SNS), and Parasympathetic nervous system (PSNS) become severely compromised.
 This in turn can create the following potential life-threatening symptoms: increased intra-cranial pressure (ICP), tachycardia, tremors, seizures, fevers, increased blood pressure, increased Cerebral Spinal Fluid (CSF), and diaphoresis.
 A variety of medication may be used to help decrease or control neurostorm episodes.